loctools/plurr/README.md

 Handling genders is the same as handling any other type of placeholders.
-You just need to provide a parameter (let's name it `GENDER`), which evaluates to, say, `0` for male, `1` for feemale, and `2` in case the gender is unknown (the way you number genders is purely arbitary, but we recommend sticking to some scheme that you use consistently across your application).
+You just need to provide a parameter (let's name it `GENDER`), which evaluates to, say, `0` for male, `1` for female, and `2` in case the gender is unknown (the way you number genders is purely arbitrary, but we recommend sticking to some scheme that you use consistently across your application).
 Then all you need to do is to construct a message like this: